Benjamin Netanyahu undergoes successful hernia surgery

 Like at that time, Netanyahu faces a complex political situationnow it has increased War between Israel and Hamas And tension on the border increased again lebanon,

-During the same night of operation, Thousands of Israelis demonstrated in Jerusalem demanding Netanyahu’s resignation and the release of Israeli hostages.In the hands of the terrorist group Hamas, at a time of stagnation in negotiations for its exit.
+During the same night of operation, Thousands of Israelis demonstrated in Jerusalem demanding Netanyahu’s resignation and the release of Israeli hostages.It is in the hands of the terrorist group Hamas, at a time when negotiations for its exit have come to a standstill.

 Opposition leaders were also among the speakers who participated in the protest.
 Yair Lapid, Relatives of Hamas victims and hostages, as well as Moshe RadmanOne of the leaders of the protests against judicial reform that occupied the streets of Israel throughout 2023, a movement that has now merged with the families of detainees Demand early elections in the country.